Samirnunes/heart-disease-prediction/README.md

 ## Running the Application

-To run the application locally you can use: `flask --app main.py run`
+To run the application locally: `flask --app main.py run`

 ## Data